 The Green Party of the United States (GPUS) is a national American political party founded in 1991 as a voluntary association of state green parties.
 Don’t forget to take a look at Democracy Chronicles’ Third Party Central as well.
 With its founding, the Green Party of the United States became the primary national Green organization in the United States, eclipsing the Greens/Green Party USA, which emphasized non-electoral movement building.

 The Association of State Green Parties (ASGP), a forerunner organization, first gained widespread public attention during Ralph Nader’s United States presidential campaigns in 1996 and 2000.
 The party has no current representation in the U.S. House of Representatives or the Senate and controls no governorships or other state-wide elected positions.
 At the state legislature level, the party controls only one seat in the Arkansas House of Representatives.
 Look here for the party platform.
-Don’t forget to take a look at Democracy Chronicles Third Party Central, Green Party page, and Justice Party page too!
+Don’t forget to take a look at Democracy Chronicles Third Party Central, Libertarian Party page, and Justice Party page too!

 American physician specializing in internal medicine, and was the nominee of the Green Party for President of the United States in the 2012 election.
 Stein was a candidate for Governor of Massachusetts in the 2002 and the 2010 gubernatorial elections.
 Jill Stein was endorsed for President in 2012 by Noam Chomsky, a linguist, author and activist.

 Consumer advocate, lawyer, author, and has been named by Time Magazine as one of the 100 Most Influential Americans in the Twentieth Century.
 For over four decades Ralph Nader has exposed problems and organized millions of citizens into more than 100 public interest groups to advocate for solutions.
 His efforts have helped to create a framework of laws, regulatory agencies, and federal standards that have improved the quality of life for two generations of Americans.

 Taught to value social justice, Nader learned from a young age to be an active participant in the American democratic system.
 To avoid a repeat of three disastrous floods in the town’s main street, Nader’s mother once famously pressed then Senator Prescott Bush during a public gathering to pledge to build a dry dam by not letting go of his handshake until he had promised to build the dam.
 As Nader’s father would often say, “If you do not use your rights, you will lose your rights.”
 When Nader was ten, his father asked him: “Well, Ralph, what did you learn in school today?
 Did you learn how to believe or did you learn how to think?”

 Nader’s career as a public advocate started at the age of 31 with an article titled “The Safe Car You Can’t Buy,” which along with his subsequent book, “Unsafe at Any Speed,” documented safety defects in U.S. cars and criticized the automobile industry’s safety practices, specifically targeting the Corvair.
 Helped by testimony from the CEO of General Motors that the company had hired a private detective to investigate Nader’s private life, the book became a best seller.
 Nader subsequently sued GM for invasion of privacy and received $425,000 in an out-of-court settlement.
 He invested and used the money as a de facto philanthropic fund for his projects aimed at strengthening civil society.
 Nader’s research on auto safety and his lobbying in Washington helped push Congress to pass the 1966 National Traffic and Motor Vehicle Safety Act.
 He also lobbied for the 1967 Wholesome Meat Act, which called for federal inspections of beef and poultry and imposed standards on slaughterhouses, the 1967 Freedom of Information Act and the 1970 Clean Air Act.

 In 1969, he helped found the Center for Study of Responsive Law (CSRL), a non-profit organization staffed mostly by college, graduate and law students.
 Those students became known as “Nader’s Raiders” and studied and issued reports on a variety of consumer issues.
 In his career as consumer advocate he founded many organizations including the Public Interest Research Group (PIRG), the Center for Auto Safety, Public Citizen, Clean Water Action Project, the Disability Rights Center, the Pension Rights Center, the Project for Corporate Responsibility and The Multinational Monitor (a unique monthly magazine that keeps tabs on corporate behavior internationally).

 In the 1980’s, with the election of President Reagan, powerful corporate interests gathered momentum and became increasingly assertive in the pursuit of their narrow interests, throwing up roadblocks to Nader’s efforts to advance the well-being of the American people.
 With the two major parties dialing for the same dollars, their differences dwindled on most major issues (single-payer healthcare, living wage, replacing fossil fuels and nuclear with many practical variants of solar power, and a foreign policy that wages peace instead of war).

 After working for 40 years on behalf of the health, safety and economic well being of the American people, Nader took stock of the situation: “I don’t like citizen groups being shut out by both parties in this city — corporate occupied territory — not having a chance to improve their country.”
 Never one to be stymied, Nader responded to the declining influence of civil society over elected representatives by entering the electoral arena himself, and is now on his third major presidential campaign aimed at reinvigorating America’s democracy, in the best traditions of the suffragettes, labor party, and abolitionists of the 19th and early 20th century.

 Bollier, David.
 Citizen Action and Other Big Ideas: A History of Ralph Nader and the Modern Consumer Movement.
 CNN.com, America Votes 2004, Candidates Profile.
 Nader, Ralph.
 The Seventeen Traditions.
 Nader, Ralph.
 The Ralph Nader Reader.
 Shaker, Genevieve, Ralph Nader: Ally of the American Citizen-Consumer.

 David Cobb was the Presidential nominee of the United States Green Party in 2004.
 He has consulted and lectured for the Program on Corporations, Law and Democracy as well as the Center for Voting and Democracy, and is a national expert on the corporate personhood issue.
 He was one of the lead organizers of the Green Party of Texas and ran for the office of Attorney General in Texas in 1992.
 He now lives in Eureka, California.
 David Cobb has been on the Board of Directors since the founding of the Green Institute in 2002.See David Cobb’s article, A New Populist Uprising, in the Progressive Populist.